 Migration steps

-Sign up at memberspace.com (free).
+Sign up at memberspace.com (free) and verify your site domain

 Strengths

-+LMS module included on Plus tier
++LMS module and CoachKit included from the Plus tier upward

-+Full WordPress data ownership
++Full WordPress data and customer ownership

 Trade-offs

-−WordPress operational responsibility
+−WordPress operational responsibility (hosting, updates, security) sits with you

-−Less polished checkout than Memberful
+−Less polished checkout flow than Memberful's hosted option

-−No built-in audience discovery
+−No built-in audience discovery surface

 Basic